geekinsanemx/tinyflex/README.md

 <br/>
 <br/>
-tinyflex is a **single-header**, dependency-free FLEX™ protocol encoder written in ISO C89.
+tinyflex is a **single-header**, dependency-free FLEX™ protocol encoder written in C99.
 It produces fully-valid FLEX paging messages with zero dynamic allocations, no I/O, and no platform-specific dependencies, making it suitable for freestanding environments.